 We refer qualified borrowers to institutional funding partners, who may elect to underwrite loans based on their own risk appetites.
 Our financial institution funding partners are primarily national and regional commercial banks with lower funding costs, more comprehensive compliance protocol and more conservative risk management infrastructures compared with other lending market participants.
-As of December 31, 2019, all our financial institution funding partners covers a geographic scope of 24 provinces and 50 cities.
-Within the category of commercial banks, regional commercial banks underwrote 50.0% of all loans facilitated through our platform in 2019, and national banks underwrote 10.7%.
+As of December 31, 2020, all our financial institution funding partners covers a geographic scope of 25 provinces and 57 cities.